zhxu33/cyberpunk2088/ProjectDocument.md

 The Interface scene contains a master script [`interface.gd`](https://github.com/zhxu33/cyberpunk2088/blob/main/cyberpunk2088/scripts/interface/interface.gd) which handles all UI interactions.
 I set up [`stats.gd`](https://github.com/zhxu33/cyberpunk2088/blob/main/cyberpunk2088/scripts/global/stats.gd) which contains autoload global variables including `coins`, `level`, `health`, `max_health,` and `upgrades`.
 This is accessed in the interface to display player statuses.

 ### Start Screen
 The start screen appears when the player first joins the game.
-It has a `Title` label and a blue back that fades out over 2 seconds, which transitions into the game map and player.
-After the blue background fades, the player can press `Start Game` button to begin playing.
+It has a `Title` label and a blue `Background` ColorRect that fades out over 2 seconds, which transitions into the game map and player.
+After the blue background fades, the player can press Start Game `Button` to begin playing.

 ![alt text](images/jx/image-27.png)